-There is a wealth of survey data showing that access to nature is beneficial for adolescent’s wellbeing.
-A review by McCormick [11] found that access to nature was associated with improved: wellbeing, health, social relationships, stress, cognitive development, attention restoration, memory, self-discipline, behaviours and symptoms of ADHD and standardized test scores.
-Whilst studies correlating access to nature with wellbeing surveys found that more access to nature was associated with: fewer mental health issues [12]; improved coping with adversity [13], improved coping with problems, abilities to think clearly, feeling relaxed [14], improved behaviour [15], improved cognition, concentration, health and wellbeing [16,17].
+There are a wealth of correlational studies showing that mere access (i.e. without intervention) to nature is beneficial for adolescent’s wellbeing.
+A review by McCormick [11] found that access to nature was associated with improved: wellbeing, health, social relationships, stress, cognitive development, attention restoration, memory, self-discipline, behaviours and symptoms of ADHD and standardised test scores.
+Whilst studies correlating access to nature with wellbeing, surveys found that more access to nature was associated with: fewer mental health issues [12]; improved coping with adversity [13], improved coping with problems, abilities to think clearly, feeling relaxed [14], improved behaviour [15], improved cognition, concentration, health and wellbeing [16,17].
 In an experimental study, Li et al. [18] used GPS trackers and surveys to monitor the effect of nature access on mood.
 They found that the average time adolescents spent outdoors was 50 minutes per day, and greater access and time spent outdoors was associated with better mood.
-Following the pandemic, 70% of adolescents said that they would like to spend more time outdoors with friends [19].Although access to nature has been shown to be beneficial for wellbeing, young people might be limited in their access to non-urban nature by their lack of autonomy, availability of transport to green spaces and parental permission (Skar et al. 2016).
-Previous researchers have examined young people’s perspectives on how nearby or urban nature supports their wellbeing (Birch et al. 2020; Milligan and Bingley 2007).
-Using interviews and creative-arts workshops, Birch et al. (2020) found that for young people, trees, water, open spaces and views offered wellbeing benefits.
-In contrast, deteriorating landscapes, young people’s shifting identities and perceived time pressures disrupted wellbeing.
-Young people expressed how urban nature encounters were experienced as accepting and relational, offering: a stronger sense of self; feelings of escape; connection and care with the human and non-human world.
-Milligan and Bingley (2007) conducted focus groups and analysis of video, audio and photographic recordings of woodland walks and craft sessions.
-They found that if adolescents parents allowed unsupervised woodland play, then adolescents felt safe in woodland and experienced a range of therapeutic benefits (e.g. reduction in anxiety, switching off thoughts, gaining perspective).
-In contrast, if parents did not allow unsupervised play in nature, then adolescents tended to feel that woodland was scary, dirty or risky, and to not benefit as much from woodland play.
+Following the pandemic, 70% of adolescents said that they would like to spend more time outdoors with friends [19].

-Beyond the wellbeing benefits of simply accessing nature, there have been some studies assessing nature-based interventions which aim to improve adolescents’ connection to nature and wellbeing [6,20-22].In a review of 17 papers describing forest therapy in primary-aged children, Song and Bang [23] found that a range of activities (e.g. forest play, engaging with the five senses, meditation, walking and observing animals) improved depression, anxiety, stress, anger, self-esteem, prosociality and school adjustment.
-Brief interventions were found to be helpful, Hohashi and Kobayashi [24] found that two trips comprising walking in the forest for 30 minutes and sketching the forest for 15 minutes improved salivary amylase (an enzyme associated with stress), relaxation and negative mood in adolescent girls, compared with conducting the same activities in the city.
+Beyond correlational studies exploring the benefits of merely accessing nature, there have been some experimental studies assessing interventions which aim to improve adolescents’ nature connection (i.e. their feelings of how connected they are to nature) and wellbeing [6,20-22].
+Most of the nature connection activities described in previous literature appear to be Forest School or Forest bathing inspired.
+According to the Forest School Association, Forest School is a child-centred learning process which supports play, exploration and risk taking through practical experiences in a natural setting.
+Forest bathing is a slow mindful nature walk where participants are guided to pay close attention to their surroundings using all of their senses.
+Where applied to children, Forest bathing appears to take more diverse forms and might encompass playful and creative sensory activities.
+In a review of 17 papers describing Forest bathing in primary-aged children, Song and Bang [23] found that a range of activities (e.g. forest play, engaging with the five senses, meditation, walking and observing animals) improved depression, anxiety, stress, anger, self-esteem, prosociality and school adjustment.
+Hohashi and Kobayashi [24] found that two trips comprising walking in the forest for 30 minutes and sketching the forest for 15 minutes improved salivary amylase (an enzyme associated with stress), relaxation and negative mood in adolescent girls, compared with conducting the same activities in the city.